Home Office Ideas on a Budget

 Repurpose Office Furniture and Decor

 The cheapest home office setup relies on furniture and accessories you already have.
 So, try pulling what you can from around your own home while you save up.
 Look for any ergonomic and motivational pieces that’ll add to the comfort of a 9-hour workday.
 This might be a cozy accent chair in the living room or a pretty painting in the foyer.
 You might like their placement better in your new home office.
-Try relocating time management tools, too.
-A kitchen calendar or bedside journal, for example, can keep track of your work tasks.
-If your remote work is temporary, these pieces will all have a place when you head back to the office.

 You can also turn an existing space into a work zone.
-Simply bring in a room divider and noise-cancelling headphones.
+Simply bring in a room divider and your noise-cancelling headphones.
 That way your office is separate from your home life, including your home’s other occupants.
 For tips on starting a cheap office makeover in any room, check out our guide on How to Set Up a Home Office Anywhere.

 Scale Back Your Office Desk

-With COVID causing delays on deliveries and returns, it’s important to get the desk just right so you don’t have to worry about trying to return it if it doesn’t work out.
+When shopping for larger home office furniture, it’s important to get the desk just right so you don’t have to worry about trying to return it if it doesn’t work out.
 Desks with slim, simple designs tend to cost the least.
 So, sort by classic shapes and clean lines, like you’d find in mid-century and modern styles.
 Consider rounded edges if your kids play nearby.
 Need something out of the way?
 A wall mount desk or ladder desk can also avoid busting your budget while adding to your current design scheme.
 If you have the willpower to work from the couch, save space and money with a convenient C-table.

 Optimize Your Office Chair